 How safe is your information?

-Protecting your security and privacy is extremely important to us and we make every effort to secure your information and maintain your confidentiality in accordance with the terms of the Data Protection Act 1998 and the GDPR.
+Protecting your security and privacy is extremely important to us and we make every effort to secure your information and maintain your confidentiality in accordance with the terms of the Data Protection Act 2018.
 Our website(s) and platforms we use to deliver our service(s) are protected by various levels of secure technology, which are designed to protect your information from any unauthorised or unlawful access, processing, accidental loss, destruction and damage.

 The information we collect is stored in secure cloud vaults that operate inside the EEA.
 All information is stored in an encrypted form.
 Information held by Microsoft or Google on our behalf may be transferred outside of the EEA but only where there are appropriate protections in place and in line with GDPR guidance.